moacir-rodrigues-petry/github-actions/README.md

 1. Starting from basic: `@workspace Does GitHub Copilot has oficial integration with GitHub Actions?`

-2. How can I create a new workflow for Rubocop and Rspec? `@workspace Can you help me set up GitHub Actions for running RuboCop and RSpec tests in my project?`
+2. How can I create a new workflow for Rubocop and Rspec? `@workspace Can you help me set up two separate GitHub Actions workflows for running RuboCop and RSpec tests in my Ruby on Rails project?
+I want them both to trigger on every push and pull request to any branch.`

 3. Push the changes to the repository and check the GitHub Actions tab.